samantha-monad-ai/samantha-memelord-ai/README.md

 To preserve Web3 culture, emotion, and memory — not just code.

 As Monad scales technically,
-Samantha ensures its culture scales with it.
+Samantha AI ensures its culture scales with it.

 ---